emqx/emqx-docs/en_US/operations/backup-restore.md

 To import data, the EMQX node must be running, and certain conditions must be met for a successful import operation:

 * If [Core + Replicant](../deploy/cluster/mria-introduction.md#enable-core-replicant-mode) mode is enabled, the data import can only be initiated on core nodes.
 This does not affect the actual import behavior as the data will be copied to all cluster nodes, both core and replicant.
-Initiating the import on a core node ensures proper coordination of the operation.
+Initiating the import on a core node makes sure that data is imported correctly.
 * Data exported from EMQX Enterprise Edition cluster cannot be imported to EMQX Open Source Edition cluster.
 * The data file must not be renamed.

 If any of the above conditions are not satisfied, the import process will be aborted, and an appropriate error message will be displayed.

-During the data import operation, the data will either be inserted (if it was not present in the target EMQX cluster) or updated (in case of a conflict).
+During the data import operation, the data will either be inserted (if it was not present in the target EMQX cluster) or updated (in case of a conflict) in EMQX.
 The import process does not remove any existing data from the EMQX cluster.

 ::: tip Warning
 In rare circumstances, the existing data may not be compatible with the imported data.

 For example, if the EMQX cluster uses the built-in database authentication mechanism with a 'suffix' salt position, and the imported data defines the same authentication source with a 'prefix' salt position, the old user credentials created before the import will no longer be operational.

 Therefore, importing data to a non-clean EMQX cluster may require extra caution.
 :::

 ### Example